Ebola outbreak in Congo declared a global health emergency

 “This essentially serves as a call to the international community that they have to step up appropriate financial and technical support,” she said but warned that countries should be wary of imposing travel or trade restrictions.

-“Those restrictions would actually restrict the flow of goods and health care workers into affected countries so they are counter-productive,” she said.
+Such restrictions “would actually restrict the flow of goods and health care workers into affected countries so they are counterproductive,” she said.
 Future emergency declarations might be perceived as punishment and “might result in other countries not reporting outbreaks in the future, which puts us all at greater risk.”

 WHO had been heavily criticized for its sluggish response to the West Africa outbreak, which it repeatedly declined to declare a global emergency until the virus was spreading explosively in three countries and nearly 1,000 people were dead.
 Internal documents later showed WHO held off partly out of fear a declaration would anger the countries involved and hurt their economies.

+Wednesday’s announcement prompted fear in eastern Congo, where many do business across borders and travel overseas.

+“I am vaccinated and I protect myself against Ebola,” said Zoe Kibwana, a 46-year-old shoe salesman who does business in Uganda, just 70 kilometers (40 miles) from Beni.
+“Closing the borders would handicap our economy.
+The health ministry and WHO need to end this epidemic as soon as possible.”

 The current outbreak is spreading in a turbulent Congo border region where dozens of rebel groups are active and where Ebola had not been experienced before.
-Efforts to contain the virus have been hurt by mistrust by wary locals that has prompted deadly attacks on health workers.
+Efforts to contain the virus have been hurt by mistrust among wary locals that has prompted deadly attacks on health workers.
 Some infected people have deliberately evaded health authorities.

 The pastor who brought Ebola to Goma used several fake names to conceal his identity on his way to the city, Congolese officials said.
 WHO on Tuesday said the man had died and health workers were scrambling to trace dozens of his contacts, including those who had traveled on the same bus.

-Earlier this week, Ugandan health officials said a Congolese fish trader had traveled to Uganda while sick and vomited several times at a local market.
-The woman returned to Congo last week and died after testing positive for Ebola.
-Ugandan officials estimate almost 600 people could be targeted for vaccination and follow-up.
+Congo’s minister of health resisted the characterization of the outbreak as a health emergency.

+“We accept the decision of the committee of experts but one hopes that it’s a decision that wasn’t made under pressure of certain groups that want to use this as a way to raise funds for certain humanitarian actors,” said Dr. Oly Ilunga.

-Those working in the field say the outbreak is clearly taking a turn for the worse despite advances in this outbreak that include the widespread use of an experimental but effective Ebola vaccine.
+Those working in the field say the outbreak is clearly taking a turn for the worse despite advances that include the widespread use of an experimental but effective Ebola vaccine.

 “What is clear is that Ebola is an emergency because the epidemic persists despite every possible effort to educate people,” he told the Geneva meeting.
-“We have sufficiently informed them about the existence of this disease but there are still people who don’t want to believe that it does.”

 Cheng reported from London.
-Associated Press writer Krista Larson in Beni, Congo contributed.
+Associated Press writers Krista Larson and Al-Hadji Kudra Maliro in Beni, Congo, and Saleh Mwanamilongo in Kinshasa, Congo, also contributed to this report.

 Follow Africa news at https://twitter.com/AP_Africa